openlayers/workshop/src/doc/layers/wms.rst

 Web Map Service Layers
 ======================

-When you add a layer to your map, the layer is typically responsible for fetching the data to be displayed.
+When you add a layer to your map, the layer's source is typically responsible for fetching the data to be displayed.
 The data requested can be either raster or vector data.
 You can think of raster data as information rendered as an image on the server side.
 Vector data is delivered as structured information from the